 - 3.3.6.
-Should HS2 go ahead there will be additional pressure on local roads to gain access to the new Bickenhill Interchange station.
+Should HS2 go ahead there will be additional pressure on local roads to gain access to the new Birmingham Interchange Station.
 The Parish Council is acutely aware of the potential impact on commuter traffic using the village roads as a short cut to the 7,000 space car park and facilities, and in particular the use of Diddington Lane as a 'rat-run'. - 3.3.7.
-Diddington Lane is currently designated for closure in the HS2 Hybrid Bill now proceeding through the Commons Select Committee process.
-Further (amended) provisions are expected to be tabled during the latter part of 2015 which may lead to revised plans.
-The Parish Council will continue to monitor developments to ensure the best possible outcome for the Parish and alleviation of pressure on local roads and the environment.
+In the HS2 Hybrid Bill, Diddington Lane was scheduled for closure as a through route whilst maintaining access for landowners, farmers and frontagers, plus pedestrians, cyclists and horse riders.
+An amendment was published by HS2 in July 2015 which would allow the realignment and reconstruction of the road so that through traffic could continue to use the Lane.
+This proposal has been challenged by the Parish Council and other community organisations by Petition to the Parliamentary Select Committee.
+At the time of publication, no certain outcome is known.
+The Parish Council will continue to monitor developments to ensure the best possible outcome for the Parish and alleviation of pressure on local roads and the local environment.